 Department Chair: Leslie Sevey

-B.A. in Elementary Education Program Coordinator: Maria Lawrence

-B.A. in Elementary Education Mathematics Program Coordinator: Maria Lawrence
+B.A. in Elementary Education Program Coordinator: Anne Goodrow

 B.S. in Elementary Education with a Concentration in Special Education Program Coordinator: Carolyn Obel-Omia

-Elementary Education Program Faculty: Professors Goodrow, Horn, Lawrence, Sevey; Associate Professors Feinberg, Obel-Omia, Pinheiro Zoll; Assistant Professors Gurjar, Pinheiro
+Elementary Education Program Faculty: Professors Goodrow, Lawrence, Sevey,; Associate Professors Feinberg, Obel-Omia, Pinheiro Assistant Professors Gurjar

 Students in elementary education are awarded either a B.A. or a B.S. degree.

-• The B.A. is awarded to students choosing the Elementary Education with a , or Teaching Concentration in Middle Level General Science, or a Teaching Concentration in Middle Level Mathematics.
+• The B.A. is awarded to students choosing the Elementary Education with a Teaching Concentration in Middle Level English, or Teaching Concentration in Middle Level General Science, or a Teaching Concentration in Middle Level Mathematics.

 • The B.S. is awarded to students electing a teaching concentration in special education.